Shallow-Seek/fazif.yazi/README.md

 #### fazifrga - Search in PDF and DjVu

 Launch with the `ba` keybinding:
-- Searches content in PDFs and DjVu documents
 - `Ctrl-y`: Switch between rga search mode and fzf filtering mode
 - `Ctrl-p`: Toggle the preview window/position
 - `Ctrl-o`: Open document in Zathura(or your viewer) at the matched page